cybardev/resumake-bot/README.md

 4. Deploy bot to Azure Container Apps through [portal.azure.com](https://portal.azure.com)
     - Set the `BOT_TOKEN` environment variable to source from a secret storing your bot's token (Discord Developer Portal `>` Bot `>` Token)
+    - Azure was chosen here because it's free and doesn't spin down when idle.
+Feel free to deploy on a platform of your choice.

 5. Send `/resumake <file> <filename:optional>` in a server/guild with the bot and attach a YAML file in [this format](<https://github.com/cybardev/resumake/blob/main/resume.yml> "YAML data input format for Resumake") and give an optional filename to get back a PDF resume.